 If the committee finds that the grievant's contentions are supported and makes recommendations in favor of the grievant, the committee shall submit its report to the grievant, respondent, and Chair of the Faculty.
 Within 20 calendar days of receipt of the recommendations, the respondent(s) shall communicate in writing to the committee chair his or her response to the committee's recommendations.
 The committee chair will provide the grievant (certified mail, return receipt requested) a copy of the respondent's response to the committee's recommendations.
 Within 15 calendar days of receipt of the respondent's(s') response, the grievant will inform the committee if the adjustments are satisfactory or not satisfactory.
-If the adjustments are satisfactory, the grievance will be closed.
-If the respondent's adjustments are not satisfactory to the grievant, the grievant may appeal to the Chancellor.
+If the adjustments are satisfactory, the grievant may appeal to the Chancellor.
 The process for an appeal to the Chancellor is noted below.